About Us

 History

-Housed in the College of Arts & Sciences and first directed by Ronald Moore (Philosophy), the Center for the Humanities was established in 1987-88 with a fledgling budget and improvised space in a trailer on the edge of campus.
+Housed in the College of Arts & Sciences and first directed by Ronald Moore (Philosophy), the Center for the Humanities was established in 1987-88 with a fledgling budget and improvised space in a trailer, affectionately dubbed the Ivory Trailer, on the edge of campus.
 Ten years later, under the leadership of Leroy Searle (English and Comparative Literature), it was awarded major support from the university’s central administration fund for interdisciplinary innovation, received a pledge of a $5 million endowment from philanthropists Barclay and Sharon Simpson, and was granted handsome space in the Communications Building.
 In Fall 2000 the Center dedicated its new space and honored the generosity of Barclay and Sharon Simpson for their transformative gift.
 The center was renamed the Walter Chapin Simpson Center for the Humanities, in tribute to Barclay Simpson’s father, a lifelong supporter of humanistic education.
 The Simpson Center is presently directed by Kathleen Woodward (English).